rsrunner/mugen-vscode/README.md

 ## Release Notes

+### [2.1.1] - 20-11-2024

+- Rewrote the symbol parser

 ### [2.1.0] - 19-11-2024

-- Added user functions to ZSS
+- Added user function completion to ZSS
 - Highlight ignorehitpause and persistent as preprocessor directives
 - Moved the submodule